Court of Protection and mental capacity

 In some circumstances, the affected individual may have planned for this possibility by creating a Lasting Power of Attorney or an Advance Decision.
 In other circumstances, the individual may be unable to create these documents, and their relatives or close friends will have to make an application to the Court of Protection for authorisation to make decisions on their behalf.

-Whatever the situation, before someone can make a decision on behalf of an incapacitated individual, they should undertake a comprehensive mental capacity assessment.
+Whatever the situation, before someone can make a decision on behalf of an incapacitated individual, they must apply the five fundamental principles of the Mental Capacity Act 2005.

-Our specialist mental capacity solicitors have extensive experience providing advice on the Mental Capacity Act 2005, establishing whether a decision made on behalf of an incapacitated person is in their best interests, advising on deprivation of liberty, and making applications to the Court of Protection.
+Our specialist Court of Protection lawyers have extensive experience providing advice on the Mental Capacity Act 2005, establishing whether a decision made on behalf of an incapacitated person is in their best interests, advising on deprivation of liberty, and making applications to the Court of Protection.

 We understand how stressful the challenges associated with caring for a mentally incapacitated person can be, particularly where disputes about their best interests arise.
 Our goal is to support you as much as possible, providing you with tailored advice on your options and seeking to resolve any disputes as amicably and efficiently as possible.

-Mental capacity is the ability to make your own decisions about everything from your day-to-day routine and activities, to managing your financial affairs.
+Mental capacity refers to the ability to make decisions about everything from your day-to-day routine and activities to managing your financial affairs.

-People may lose their mental capacity for a variety of reasons, including:
+People may lose their mental capacity to make a decision for a variety of reasons, including:

 Under the Mental Capacity Act 2005, everyone is assumed to have mental capacity until an assessment establishes otherwise.
 Wherever possible, the affected person must be supported to make decisions by themselves.
-However, where you suspect a person is unable to make a specific decision, the Act outlines a mental capacity test to assess capacity.
+However, where you suspect a person is unable to make a specific decision, the Act outlines what is required to assess capacity.

 There are two stages to the test: